Day 22 - Pilgrim in the Lot River Valley : Vers to Cahors

 river.
 This was blessedly cool.

-At one point we stopped for a break and a snack of granola bars beside a lock on the Lot river, and a boat pulled up.
-Sean helped them dock, and then we watched them open the lock up, which was quite interesting.
-Over the coarse of the day we saw quite a few pleasure boats out cruising on the river.
+At one point we stopped for a break and a snack of granola bars beside a lock on the Lot River, and a boat pulled up.
+Sean helped them dock, and then we watched them open the lock-up, which was quite interesting.
+Over the course of the day, we saw quite a few pleasure boats out cruising on the river.

 Around